catchwise

 Project Support

-The project is funded by Defra’s Fisheries Industry Science Partnerships Scheme (FISP).
-The project is being supported by a large number of angling and marine organisations.
-It has an Advisory Group representating the recreational sea angling community, individual anglers, charter skippers, scientists, fisheries managers and agencies.
+The project is supported by many angling and marine organisations.
+It has an Advisory Group representing the recreational sea angling community, individual anglers, charter skippers, scientists, fisheries managers and agencies.
 It includes:

 • Angling Trades Association